tinayang3024/ECE1778H1-Group-Project/README.md

 - Tap any recipe to view its details
 - To remove a recipe from your collection:
   - Open the recipe details
-  - Tap the heart icon to unlike it
+  - Tap the heart icon at the bottom to unlike it
-  - The recipe will immediately disappear from your collection
+  - The recipe would immediately disappear from your collection

 #### 6. Enable Daily Notifications
 - From the Dashboard, tap the "Profile" tab